Style Amnesia: Investigating Speaking Style Degradation and Mitigation in Multi-Turn Spoken Language Models: Full Results

 \subsection{GPT-4o Fails to Return Speech}

 In our experiments, we find that GPT-4o and GPT-4o mini sometimes return only a text transcription without any synthesized speech.
-When this occurs, we re-query the models up to three times with different random seeds.
-However, some samples still fail to produce speech.
+When this occurs, we re-query the models up to three times with different random seeds, but some samples still fail to produce speech.
 We report metrics computed only with samples that successfully return speech in Table~\ref{tab:gpt_successful_number}.

-\citet{lin2025preliminary} indicates that GPT-4o exhibited a high refusal rate.
+\citet{lin2025preliminary} indicate that GPT-4o exhibited a high refusal rate.
 We hypothesize that the issue stems from the model's internal safety guard mechanisms.
-Based on our observations, it is possible that these two models return no speech at each round.
 Since they are proprietary models to which we do not have access, it is difficult for us to definitively address this issue.
 As the percentage of failed cases is low and the observed style degradation is significant, we believe this issue will not change our conclusions.